atsign-foundation/at_c/docs/just.md

 #### Running memcheck

-Locally (requires valgrind):
+Locally (requires valgrind to be installed):

 `just memcheck`

-In docker, first run the setup to build the docker image locally:

-`just setup-valgrind`

-Then whenever you want to run the memory check tests:
+Whenever you want to run the memory check tests:

 `just memd`

-> This will create an ephemeral docker container, all of the test output will be located in `build/test-memcheck/` as if it was run locally.
+> This will create an ephemeral docker container, all of the test output will
+> be located in `build/test-memcheck-linux-x86_64/` as if it was run locally.

 If you want a bash prompt in the valgrind container: